Marine Bilge Pumps: The Ultimate Guide for Ships

 There are several types of centrifugal pumps.
 The two common ones are submersible and horizontal bilge pumps.

-Submersible bilge pumps are used for smaller vessels.
+Submersible bilge pumps are for smaller vessels.
 They are entirely waterproof and go straight into the bilge well.

-Horizontal bilge pumps are the biggest, most powerful option for ships.
+Horizontal bilge pumps are the most powerful option for ships.
 Instead of going into the bilge well, these pumps are strong enough to suck the water out through pipes.

 Because the pump isn’t inside the bilge well, horizontal bilge pumps are versatile.
 You may also connect them to the ballast system on your ship.